-When making Ramadan plans, the focus is often on reciting more Qur’an, attending taraweeh, hosting/attending iftar, preparing the kitchen in advance, and even decorating the house for the season.
+When making Ramadan plans, the focus is often on reciting more Qur’an, praying taraweeh, preparing the kitchen in advance, and even decorating the house for the season.
 “Improve marriage” rarely tops the list, or even finds a place at the bottom.

 However, a successful marriage can be your key to Jannah even if the kebabs for iftar aren’t well-done.
 So I would say your marriage requires almost as much attention as anything else in Ramadan.